Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We have Zechariah, the high priest and the father of John the Baptist, unable to speak until finally his son is born and he says his name is to be John.
 God has that power to withhold speech or to take away sight, or to magnify hearing, as seems to be the case here.
 In Exodus 4:11-12 we read these words: “Who has made man’s mouth?
 Who makes him mute, or deaf, or seeing, or blind?
 Is it not I, the Lord?”

 When we read accounts such as this, the skeptic writes them off as an impossibility.
-But we who believe in the Lord God Almighty recognize that nothing is too hard for God; he is able to do that which is impossible for us to do.
-(Matthew 19:26)
+But we who have saving faith in Christ recognize that nothing is too hard for God; he is able to do that which is impossible for us to do (Matthew 19:26).
+He is able to save us from our sin through the giving of his only begotten Son, who alone can save us, “For there is one God, and there is one mediator between God and men, the man Christ Jesus…” (1 Tim.
+2:5)

 God Provides for His People